 Subscribe to the museum's email updates to learn more about opportunities to be involved.

-Now that the museum is open to the public, make plans to stop by on your lunch break or after work and refresh yourself with art and ideas.
+Make plans to stop by on your lunch break or after work and refresh yourself with art and ideas.
 Bring your family to explore and share your favorite artwork.
 Subscribe for updates and learn more about special programs designed just for you.

 Has it been a while since you’ve been back to campus?
 Make the Manetti Shrem Museum a destination on your next visit!
 You’ll be amazed and intrigued by the unique “Grand Canopy” design.
 We’re in the heart of the Gateway District, directly across from the Walter A. Buehler Alumni Center and the Welcome Center.
 While you’re here, pick up a copy of the Guide to Outdoor Sculpture on the UC Davis Campus and rekindle fond memories as you experience the university’s public art.